-You do not even need to say anything to introduce this exercise (I know this is true, because I have often presented this to groups that do no speak English.)
+You do not even need to say anything to introduce this exercise (I know this is true because I have often presented this to groups that do not speak English.)
 Model the position of your hands and fingers, and the group will follow.
 After the first “GO,” your group will quickly catch on.

 Alternate Palms: Try this again several times, switching palms from the right to the left (to benefit our left-brained friends,) ie the left palm is facing upwards, and a right index finger is extended.

 Crossed Arms: Cross your arms as you play, ie extend the right palm towards the person on your left, and place your left index finger into the waiting palm on your right.

 Upside-Down: Try all variations with your palms upside-down, and index fingers pointing up.